honzajavorek/posse/README.md

 1. Browse to any blog post or page you want to syndicate.
 2. Click the POSSE extension icon.
 3. A new tab opens with the specified Discord channel.
+Once the page finishes loading, the message box is populated with your blog post URL—review and press Enter (or click Send) when ready.
-4. Once the page finishes loading, the message box will be populated with your blog post URL.
-Review and press Enter (or click Send) when ready.
+4. A LinkedIn article editor tab opens (in the background) with the headline field pre-filled using the blog post title.
+Switch to it when you're ready to continue drafting.

 ## Local Development with `web-ext`